MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Update-ScriptFileInfo.md

 ```

 ### -PassThru

-Returns an object representing the item with which you are working.
+Returns an object that represents the item with which you're working.
+By default,
-By default, this cmdlet does not generate any output.
+`Update-ScriptFileInfo` doesn't generate any output.

 ```yaml
 Type: SwitchParameter